Sociology BA (Hons)

 Careers

-A degree in Sociology provides you with a wide skills base that is transferable to a variety of employment and career opportunities.
+A sociology degree provides you with a broad skills base that is transferable to a wide variety of employment and career opportunities.

-As well as detailed subject-specific knowledge, you will also learn skills that are vital for employment in a wide range of careers, such as critical thinking, problem solving and decision-making, effective written and oral communication, time management, and the ability to work both in a team and independently.
-You will also gain the ability to reflect critically on a wide-range of social issues and to research and analyse data in a variety of forms.
-Many employers find these skills essential and they recognise the value in employees having had a sociological education.
+In addition to detailed subject-specific knowledge, you will develop skills that are vital for employment across many careers, including critical thinking, problem solving and decision-making, effective written and oral communication, time management, and the ability to work both independently and as part of a team.
+You will also gain the ability to reflect critically on a wide range of social issues and to research and analyse data in various forms.
+Many employers value these skills and recognise the benefits of employees having received a sociology education.

-As the British Sociological Association (BSA) notes, a typical career pathway for graduates in Sociology has typically been social work or some other kind of public sector welfare employment such as the probation service.
-In practice, however, Sociology graduates now enter a wide variety of careers that include (but are by no means limited to) work within: the social services and wider caring professions; the civil service and local and national government; teaching and lecturing; third sector advocacy; think tanks and policy development; the police and criminal justice system; human resource management; media and creative industries; health promotion and public health; business and finance; ICT development; environmental campaigning; and international development.
-There is also the potential to go on to Postgraduate study and to become a professional Sociologist.
+As noted by the British Sociological Association (BSA), traditional career pathways for graduates in sociology have included social work or other public sector welfare roles, such as the probation service.
+In practice, however, graduates of a sociology degree now pursue a diverse range of careers, including (but not limited to) roles within social services and wider caring professions; the civil service and local or national government; teaching and lecturing; third sector advocacy; think tanks and policy development; the police and criminal justice system; human resource management; media and creative industries; health promotion and public health; business and finance; ICT development; environmental campaigning; and international development.
+Graduates also have the potential to undertake postgraduate study and become professional sociologists.

 Enhancement opportunities